-Reproduced with the kind permission of the late Keith Berry from his online collection of photographs.
+Reproduced with the kind permission of the late Keith Berry.
 All rights reserved.
-See Acknowledgements for a direct link to that website.

 Walk down Alum Rock Road around its junction with Cotterills Lane and you will find a thriving shopping centre.
 One hundred years ago the scene was very different, for Alum Rock was at that time a tiny rural hamlet.
 Spreading out from the city centre, the nearest housing developments had at that time only reached Shaw Hill at the west end of Saltley.
 It was not until after the First World War that the area began to be developed with housing, and not until after the Second World War that there was extensive municipal building.

-The name of Alum Rock presents some problems of interpretation.
+The name of Alum Rock presents problems of interpretation.
 As Alom Rock, it is first found documented only in 1718.
-However, without an early record it is diificult now to determine its original form, as placenames often change markedly with time.
+Without an early record it is diificult to determine its original form, as placenames often change markedly with time.
 The origin of the name, therefore, is uncertain, and it may or may not be related to the mineral, alum to which it seems to refer.
-Alum rock is a naturally occurring mineral which was used as an alternative to tannin in the curing of leather.
-The word came into late Middle English from French.

 The London & Birmingham Railway